Bishwasls/cuda/README.md

 Type the following command on linux terminal to get informations about the numbers of CUDA cores you have in your machine <br/>
 > nvidia-settings -q CUDACores -t
+Also, following command is useful to know the information about the NVIDIA GPU
+> nvidia-smi